zachepa25/Risk-Factors-for-MonkeyPox-Infection/README.md

 ## Conclusions

 The main findings from this analysis are:
-1. That the test positivity of 2022 Mpox outbreak was very high at 64 percent.
+- That the test positivity of 2022 Mpox outbreak was very high at 64 percent.
 In the future, the adequancy of the testing would need to be reviewed and improves as necessary.
-2. While no significant relationship was found between Mpox test results and most of the clinical features, further analysis through logistic modelling shows that most of the clinical features increased the likelihood of a positive Mpox test
+- While no significant relationship was found between Mpox test results and most of the clinical features, further analysis through logistic modelling shows that most of the clinical features increased the likelihood of a positive Mpox test
-3. The Mpox ML model has further pinpointed that HIV infection, Rectal Pain, Fever, and STIs as the most important clinical features in predicting Mpox test results.
+- The Mpox ML model has further pinpointed that HIV infection, Rectal Pain, Fever, and STIs as the most important clinical features in predicting Mpox test results.

+Through this project, I have achieved many learning outcomes, including:

+- Data Collection & Quality Management: Professional dataset handling and preprocessing
+- Exploratory Data Analysis: Statistical analysis with chi-square testing and effect size calculation
+- Machine Learning Implementation
+- Data Visualization: Interactive dashboards and professional statistical charts
+- Business Communication: Technical findings translated to healthcare insights
+- Model Evaluation: Comprehensive performance assessment with clinical validation
+- Project Documentation: Industry-standard technical documentation
+- Deployment: Interactive Power BI deployed and saved in github

 ## Future Improvements